 - your Standard Industrial Classification (SIC) code, which identifies what your company does

-You can also report any changes to your statement of capital, shareholder information, and SIC codes at the same time.
+You can also report changes to your statement of capital, shareholder information, and SIC codes simultaneously.

 However, the Confirmation Statement CAN NOT be used to report changes to: